 Consider blackout curtains or shades, particularly when living in a region where sunsets occur later than their bedtime.
 If light is still shining through the bedroom window, it can be challenging to fall asleep.

 Finally, have your toddler wear comfortable, warm pajamas.
 If they tend to kick off the cover, this will prevent them from feeling cold and waking up.
-However, dress them according to the weather — if it’s warm in the room, make sure they don’t overheat.
+However, dress them according to the weather — if it’s warm in the room, ensure they don’t overheat.

 Let off Some Steam

 During the day, have your toddler spend a few hours outdoors, being active and playing, if possible (13).
-Then a couple of hours before you begin their bedtime routine, engage in some fun play to make them laugh.
+A couple of hours before you begin their bedtime routine, engage in some fun play to make them laugh.

-Clinically, I find that this is very important for older toddlers who attend school.
-Often, they do not get enough physical activity while in this structured setting.
-I recommend an hour of outdoor play after pre-school daily.
-It can not only reduce resistance to bedtime, but also make meal time and other evening activities much more calm.
+This is very important for older toddlers who attend preschool.
+They often do not get enough physical activity in this structured setting.
+I recommend an hour of outdoor play after preschool daily.
+It can reduce bedtime resistance and make mealtime and other evening activities much calmer.

 Headshot of Dr. Leah Alexander, MD, FAAP